danielesteban/dani.gatunes.comOLD/README.md

  * Replace the secure env in [.travis.yml](.travis.yml) with the output from travis-cli.
  * Log into [https://travis-ci.org](https://travis-ci.org) and enable your repo.
  * It will build and deploy the bundle to github pages every time you push to master.

-#### What if I want to deploy it on my own server?

- * yarn build
- * yarn docker:up

-###### Note for MS Windows users:

-> Your must have the "Create symbolic links" permission active in your user's Group Policy or the shared-git-hooks module install will fail.
-You can learn how to fix that: [Here](https://superuser.com/a/105381).